Early Years Census 2026

 Please enter the number of funded and non-funded children in this section of the form.

-For the 2024 Census the following ages are defined as:
+For the Spring 2026 Census the following ages are defined as:

 Contact

-If you experience any difficulty with completing your Early Years Census form then please call or email your funding contact person as below;
+If you experience any difficulty with completing your Early Years Census return then please call or email the Family Information Service;